-- > To open a configuration page: - On the Navigation bar, click the required tab (Configuration, Maintenance, or Status & Diagnostics); the menus pertaining to the selected tab appear in the Navigation tree. - 2.
-Navigate to the required page item, by performing the following:

-- Drill-up using the minus sign to collapse the menu and submenus. - 3.
+- To open a configuration page: - On the Navigation bar, click the required tab (Configuration, Maintenance, or Status & Diagnostics); the menus pertaining to the selected tab appear in the Navigation tree. - 2.
+Navigate to the required page item, by performing the following: - Drill-down using the plus ∃ sign to expand the menu and submenus. - Drill-up using the minus sign to collapse the menu and submenus. - 3.
 Click the required page item; the page opens in the Work pane.